-The leaves, sap, or seeds of some indoor plants can indeed be toxic to your cats.
+The leaves, sap, or seeds of some indoor plants can be toxic to your cats.
 But don’t panic!
-Not all house plants are poisonous or dangerous to your furry friends.
+Not all houseplants are poisonous or dangerous to your furry friends.

-Fortunately there are many houseplants safe for cats, making it easy to have both.
+Fortunately, there are many houseplants that are safe for cats, making it easy to have both.

-These 7 houseplants are all safe for cats.
-However, it’s still important to try to keep your cats away from your houseplants for extra precaution.
+Even though a houseplant may be cat-friendly, we still recommend trying to keep your cats away from your houseplants for extra precaution.
 If you do notice your cat nibbling on your plants, watch for signs of a negative reaction and contact a veterinarian if necessary.

 Best Indoor Plants for Cats

 The staghorn fern is safe for cats and is a non-toxic indoor plant.